 Help viewing a objectIn this example, we are looking at a Meeting Minute Transcription.

 When you first view an object such as the one below, you get a preview of the document with text that is very small.

 No fear!
 You have all sort of options to properly read the document.
-Scroll down to the next image to see the options.
+Simply click, or if on mobile, double tap the item to expand.

 When viewing an object, often they have relationships.
 They may be related to an event, people, or even another object.
 In this example, it is related to another object, an original Meeting Minute Page.
 So, the object you are viewing is a transcription of an original handwritten document.
 If you'd like to see the original, simply click the link to the related object and you'll be taken there.

 Note that an original meeting minute page may contain multiple meetings.

 When you browse, you are happily taking a casual look around at a bunch of objects.
 There are facets you can choose from on the left side of the screen such as "Object types", "People" and "Events".

 Now it is important to keep in mind that "People" and "Events" are a grouping of some of the more common people and events that you'll find amongst the objects, such as "Judah Solomon" and "Yom Kippur".

 However, what if you know exactly what you searching for - say, a newspaper article about Sarah Cohen.